Leandromaro/Java-Design-Patterns/README.md

 ## Protoype
 Prototype pattern is used when the Object creation is a costly affair and requires a lot of time and resources and you have a similar object already existing. __So this pattern provides a mechanism to copy the original object to a new object and then modify it according to our needs__.
 This pattern uses __java cloning__ to copy the object.

-### When to Use Prototype Design Pattern Example
+### When to Use Prototype Design Pattern

 It would be easy to understand prototype design pattern with an example.
 Suppose we have an Object that loads data from database.
-Now we need to modify this data in our program multiple times, __so it’s not a good idea to create the Object using new keyword and load all the data again from database.The better approach would be to clone the existing object into a new object and then do the data manipulation__.
+Now we need to modify this data in our program multiple times, __so it’s not a good idea to create the Object using new keyword__ and load all the data again from database.__The better approach would be to clone the existing object into a new object and then do the data manipulation__.

 ## References
 This guide has taken some examples from: